walkerkaiman/Phone-Booth/README.md

 The script will:
 - Check for virtual environment activation
+- **Automatically launch the web UI** in a new window/background
 - Start the booth application
 - Provide helpful error messages if setup is incomplete

+**Note:** The web UI will be available at http://localhost:5000 when the frontend starts.

 **Alternative - Direct Python (for advanced users):**
 ```bash